eventlet/eventlet/doc/source/index.rst

 and if you do not yet use eventlet, then, we encourage you to use `asyncio`_, which is the official async library of the CPython stdlib.

-If you already use eventlet, our goal is to allow you to smoothly migrate from eventlet to asyncio.
-We are currently thinking about solutions to make that kind of migrations possible.
+If you already use eventlet, we hope to enable migration to asyncio for some use cases; see :ref:`migration-guide`.
 Only new features related to the migration solution will be accepted.

 If you have questions concerning maintenance goals or concerning the migration do not hesitate to `open a new issue`_, we will be happy to